MarkWilliamMatthews/GitTipsAndTricks/README.md

 	git reset --hard 'xxxxx'
 	git clean -f -d
-	git push -f  # this may require you to override branch protections
+	git push -f  # this may require you to override branch protections git push -f origin branch_name  # this should override if you have permissions

 **Checkout a file from another branch:**